 Unknown Origins of the Dalby Turf Maze

-However, an alternative theory is that the maze was cut around 1860, based on a design found on a nearby barn door.
+However, an alternative theory is that the labyrinth was cut around 1860, based on a design found on a nearby barn door.
 Another version of this story has the pattern copied from a picture in a newspaper.
-Of course, turf mazes do wear down and it is possible that this was actually a re-cutting of an earlier maze.
+Of course, turf mazes do wear down over time and it is possible that this was actually a re-cutting of an earlier maze.
 What is known for certain is that the maze was recut (and possibly relocated) after it was damaged by horses and wagons early in the 20th century.

 City of Troy: What’s in a Name?

 Like other ancient turf mazes, the Dalby maze was almost certainly used for religious and fertility rituals.
 Mazes are often associated with the ideas of pilgrimage and penance, but a sign at Dalby suggests yet another explanation.
-Like the unlucky intruders at Troy, dead souls were trapped at the centre of the labyrinth.
+Like the unlucky intruders at Troy, it is said that dead souls were trapped at the centre of the labyrinth.
 They were unable to escape but could be approached by the living whenever they were in need of advice.

 Finding the Dalby Turf Maze